rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 The idea is that by doing this so early on, most of Cargo can stay the same in only knowing or caring about explicit deps, simplifying both this RFC and its implementation.
 This process is completely defined by the rules described in the first subsection, so there is really nothing to elaborate upon here.

-Cargo has an "source" abstraction for providers of packages.
+Cargo has a "source" abstraction for providers of packages.
 Examples of this are file-system paths, git repositories, and the upcoming registries.
 For the time being, `stdlib = true` will act like another source, instructing the compiler to look at the compiler source registry, and if that is missing, then the sysroot binaries.
 The remainder of this section will clarify this.